Seniority-zero Linear Canonical Transformation Theory: Results

 \subsection{\ce{H_6}}

-As the first test case we stretch a linear \ce{H6} chain in the STO-6G minimal basis.
+As a first test case we stretch the linear \ce{H6} chain in a minimal (STO-6G) basis.
 Results for the ground state energy dissociation with SZ-LCT method along with the Full-CI (FCI) and DOCI energies are plotted in figure \ref{fig1}; the energy difference is plotted in figure \ref{fig2}.
 The reference wave function used for the SZ-LCT method was the orbital-optimized(oo) DOCI (blue curve).
 While orbital optimization was not essential for near-equilibrium bond lengths, orbital optimization becomes important near dissociation.
-Therefore, while we had hoped that including one-body operators in SZ-LCT could replace the problematic orbital optimization that afflicts all seniority-zero methods,\cite{boguslawskiProjectedSenioritytwoOrbital2014b, limacherInfluenceOrbitalRotation2014,boguslawskiNonvariationalOrbitalOptimization2014,szabadosOrbitalOptimisationSpinunrestricted,kossoskiExcitedStatesStateSpecific2021, fecteauNearexactTreatmentSeniorityzero2022, kossoskiHierarchyConfigurationInteraction2022} we conclude that orbital optimization is still necessary in general.
+Therefore, while we had hoped that including one-body operators in SZ-LCT could replace the problematic orbital optimization that afflicts all seniority-zero methods,\cite{boguslawskiProjectedSenioritytwoOrbital2014b, limacherInfluenceOrbitalRotation2014,boguslawskiNonvariationalOrbitalOptimization2014,szabadosOrbitalOptimisationSpinunrestricted,kossoskiExcitedStatesStateSpecific2021, fecteauNearexactTreatmentSeniorityzero2022, kossoski2022hierarchy} we conclude that orbital optimization is still necessary in general.

 For the \ce{H6} symmetric stretch, SZ-LCT performs well, with all errors within chemical accuracy ($<1$kcal/mol $\approx 1.6 mE_h$.
 Recalling that the energies obtained from the SZ-LCT method correspond to the solutions of the eigenvalue problem $\hat{H}_{SZ}\ket{\Psi_{SZ}}=E_{SZ}\ket{\Psi_{SZ}}$ where $\hat{H}_{SZ}$ is obtained from the unitary transformation \ref{eq2}, this means that we were able to find a seniority-zero Hamiltonian whose seniority-zero ground-state wave function captures the physical behavior of the exact ground-state wave function.
 Notably, the SZ-LCT method performs equally well along the entire potential energy curve; this is especially reassuring since the underlying reference wavefunction gives more accurate energies for compressed and near-dissociation geometries.
 It is also remarkable that in the vicinity of $R = 1.9 \text{ a.u.}$, where the oo-DOCI computation falls into a local minimum, the SZ-LCT solution remains excellent.
 The ability of SZ-LCT to produce quantitatively correct results even when oo-DOCI gets trapped in a local minimum is a promising signal for the robustness of this approach.